 Welcome to Express SwimAmerica for the 2020 Spring season!
 We look forward to seeing everyone on Saturday March 28th at TCNJ for our first day of lessons.

 We will be holding ALL Lessons at TCNJ Aquatic Center in Packer Hall. www.tcnj.edu Please see calendars for exact dates and details.

 The Express SwimAmerica lesson program has changed two-fold this fall.

-First, all lessons for Levels 1-4 will be held in the pool at the same time (30 minute class), then a 10-Minute Break, followed by lessons for Levels 5-9 (40 minute class).
+First, all lessons for Levels 1-5 will be held in the pool at the same time (35 minute class), then a 5-Minute Break, followed by lessons for Levels 6-9 (45 minute class).

 Second, you have the ultimate flexibility when it comes to attending and paying for lessons.
 Review your calendar of options and pick a plan that works best for your family.

-EEX SwimAmerica will run from September 15th thru December 9 th.
-During that time, we will be offering 12 Saturday evening lessons and 9 Sunday morning lessons.
+EEX SwimAmerica will run TO BE ANNOUNCED.
+During that time, we will be offering 9 Saturday lessons and 9 Sunday lessons.
 Your child may attend any lesson on any day / date we offer class, just make sure to check the time-slot for your swimmer’s Level.